Create and Manage List Automation Tasks

 Specify the FTP Directory

 Specify the SFTP Server's FQDN or IP address, the remote FTP directory and the login credentials used to access it.
-Both open and secure FTP protocols are supported, as follows:
+Only secure file transfer protocols (SFTP) are supported.
+The following are valid protocols:

 If you're using the List Automation feature to import lists from an FTP remote directory, the Delete files after import option applies.
 You should always leave this option checked (default).
 If you uncheck the box, the file being imported will remain on the remote directory and will likely be processed again during the next scheduled run.

 If you're using the List Automation feature to export a list from CX Contact and onto a remote directory, the Zip files option applies.
 Leave this checked if you want to zip the files being exported to the remote directory.